 Hiring a company to manage your properties is an expense that cuts into your profit.
 Depending on the location, you may be able to afford this from just your rental income.
 If that’s the case, work with a professional property management company who will answer the phone at any hour to fix any household problems that arise.

 Otherwise, be prepared for calls in the middle of the night.
 If you’re starting your adventure with rental properties while working at another job, you will find yourself with competing priorities often.
+Usually, a good idea is to start out small, and see whether being a landlord truly is a good fit for you — before embarking on bigger projects, with many units.

 Can you keep tenants happy?